bkaddoura/production/docs/part_8/production_8_infra_and_org.md

 :::{.column}

 + Compute layer can be sliced into smaller compute units: instead of a large job, some jobs can be partitioned and computed with a distributed cluster of processors.

+Differentiate between pets and cattle.
+Close to pets and distance from cattle.
 + Compute can be permanent or ephemeral:

     - Training has spiky compute requirements that tend to be ephemeral.